KyleMcKell/json-hex-to-hsl/README.md

 # JSON Hex to HSL

-This simple Deno Script takes a dir with JSON files (`json-hex`) that have hex values, and spits out 5 new dirs:
+This simple Deno Script takes a dir with JSON files (`palette`) that have hex values, and spits out 5 new dirs:

 - `css-hex`
+- `json-hex`
 - `css-hsl`
 - `json-hsl`
 - `css-rgb`